 Admission into the KU-MPH Program requires a baccalaureate degree from an accredited institution (undergraduate GPA of at least 3.0 on a 4.0 grade scale) and one or more years of responsible work in the health field (preferred).
 The program may be completed on the Wichita or Kansas City campus.

-Applicants select one of three concentration areas and must document any prerequisites that have been successfully met.
+Applicants must select a concentration and must document any prerequisites that have been successfully met.

 Successful completion of one semester of Calculus.